cs2113-s25/cs2113-s25.github.io/labs/3_writing_tests.md

 ## Writing unit tests

 Next, using the input domain partitioning skills you learned from lecture and the reading, write enough test cases for the `checkCode` method that find all the bugs.
 You'll be able to check how many bugs you found by running your code on the submitserver.
+Use the `assertEquals(x, y)` at least once in each of your test cases to call the `checkCode` method above with a specific input, and compare that to an expected boolean output.

 You should continue to resubmit your code on the submitserver until you've found all the bugs.